jgscott/SDS383D/exercises/README.md

 In the interests of pacing, you are not required to complete the "basic concepts" section at the beginning.
 If there's time, I will present this material in class.

 Expected timeline:
-- By April 4: Curve fitting by linear smoothing
+- By April 6: Curve fitting by linear smoothing, cross validation.
+Note that to keep the workload from getting unreasonable, I've made the proof of the "leave one out lemma" optional.
-- By April 6: Cross validation
 - By April 11: Local polynomical regression, A-D
 - By April 13: Local polynomical regression, E-G
 - By April 18: Gaussian processes, In nonparametric regression and spatial smoothing A-C